Health Library

 Surgery Overview

-When an external hemorrhoid gets irritated and clots (thrombosed, or clotted, hemorrhoid), a doctor may relieve your pain by removing the contents of the clot.
-The doctor will use a medicine to numb the anal area (local anesthetic).
-Then he or she will make a small incision to drain the clot.
+When an external hemorrhoid near the opening of the anus is swollen with a blood clot (thrombosed), a doctor may relieve your pain by removing the clot.
+The doctor will use a medicine to numb the anal area.
+Then the doctor will make a small incision to drain the hemorrhoid.

-This will probably give you immediate and long-lasting relief from the intense pain.
+This will probably give you immediate and long-lasting relief from the pain.

 If your doctor doesn't remove the clot within 3 to 4 days after it forms, the pain will gradually get less over the next few days.
-The skin covering the clot may break open on its own, causing mild bleeding.
+The hemorrhoid may break open on its own, causing mild bleeding.
 With home treatment, pain and bleeding should go away in about a week.
-But it may take several weeks for the clot to go away.
+But it may take longer for the clot to go away.

 Related Information